Passport applications must be made in person at the Embassy.

 When applying for a new passport, you need to bring valid identification, preferably a Norwegian passport.
 Application forms are available at the Embassy, where a passport photograph will be taken.
 If your old passport has been lost or stolen, this has to be reported to the police before a new passport can be issued, and the original police report must be presented at the Embassy.

-Payment should be made when applying for the passport, and we accept payment by cash or check only.
+Payment should be made when applying for the passport.
+We accept payment by VIPPS, Norwegian bankcards, cheque or by bank transfer.
 Prices are as follows:

 - 80 SGD/450 NOK* for applicants aged 16 or above